Murder of Kerrick Majors: Second trial of Donald Middlebrooks

 In September 1998, a lawyer told the Tennessee Supreme Court that prosecutors had "played the race card" to convince a Davidson County jury to sentence Middlebrooks to death.
 In July 1999, the Tennessee Supreme Court affirmed Middlebrooks' death sentence and said the prosecution was justified in presenting evidence that race was a factor in the murder of Majors.
-They ruled racial prejudice was relevant to show premeditation and a motive for the killing.
+They ruled that racial prejudice was relevant to show premeditation and a motive for the killing.